The Contrarian Take: How To Argue Halloween III is the Best Halloween Movie (Besides The Original)

 Halloween III is a great movie.

-Do I believe this is a ridiculously fun take to have at a Halloween party, even if I don’t believe this completely?
+Do I believe this is a fun take at a Halloween party, even if I don’t believe this completely?
 100%

 Halloween III used to be the laughing stock of the horror genre since it came out 40 years ago this month, due to its super campy premise, somewhat campy acting, and treating the premise with a seriousness that winking and nodding seemed to be forbidden on set.

 Now, the tides have turned, at least a bit.
-It’s definitely accepted by many as a “So bad its good” movie, while it has also gained a cult following that thinks (rightly so, in my opinion) that it’s a legitimately good movie.
+It’s accepted by many as a “So bad it’s good” movie, while it has also gained a cult following that thinks (rightly so, in my opinion) that it’s a legitimately good.

-Now, I’m not here to convince you its legitimately good.
-If you have seen it multiple times, you either know its good, or are just convinced it’s bad.
-This column is for those that need help arguing with friends or strangers at Halloween parties that it is indeed the 2nd best Halloween movie.
-Also, some people just like being a contrarian (like yours truly!).
+Now, I’m not here to convince you it's legitimately good.
+If you have seen it multiple times, you either know it's good or are just convinced it’s bad.
+This column is for those who need help arguing with friends or strangers at Halloween parties that it is the second-best Halloween movie.
+Also, some people just like being contrarians (like yours truly!).
 Being contrarian can make any party fun.

-Sure, you can make boring small talk with people you don’t really have any interest in getting to know better, or you can make the same conversation you’ve had hundreds of times where you all agree Halloween is a classic, but the rest suck.
-But doesn’t this get tedious after awhile?
+Sure, you can make boring small talk with people you don’t really have any interest in getting to know better, or you can have the same conversation you’ve had hundreds of times, where you all agree Halloween is a classic, but the rest suck.
+But doesn’t this get tedious after a while?
 I know I’m bored just writing those last two sentences.

-Seriously though, when you’re out with friends, do you really all want to be in agreement?
+Seriously, though, when you’re out with friends, do you really all want to agree?
 Do you?

-Or do you want to stand out and have fun playing devil’s advocate for one of the most disparaged horror movies of all time?
+Or do you want to stand out and have fun playing devil’s advocate for one of the most disparaged horror movies ever?

 The following is the contrarian’s guide to how to argue that Halloween III is the 2nd best movie in the franchise.
-Keep in mind, this is a guide very much like how a debate team would prep for a topic.
-It’s not necessarily about proving yourself right, but how you best defend yourself against the typical takes you will get that try and dismiss your argument.
+Remember, this is a guide, much like how a debate team would prep for a topic.
+It’s not necessarily about proving yourself right, but how you best defend yourself against the typical takes you will get that try to dismiss your argument.

-Do not attempt to take this on if you want to just fit in with the crowd or if you’re squeamish about debate or confrontation.
-This is for the contrarian, the person who loves to verbally spar, just for the fun of it.
+Do not attempt to take this on if you want to fit in with the crowd or are squeamish about debate or confrontation.
+This is for the contrarian, who loves to spar verbally just for the fun of it.

 Let’s go.